wordhou/codefellows-java-dsa/docs/linked-list.md

   // If that item does not exist, throws a NoSuchElementException

 void set(int index, T item) throws IndexOutOfBoundsException
-  // O(index): Sets the value of the item at the given index
+  // O(n): Sets the value of the item at the given index

 T get(int index) throws IndexOutOfBoundsException
-  // O(index): Retrieves the value of the item at the given index
+  // O(n): Retrieves the value of the item at the given index

+T getFromEnd(int index) throws IndexOutOfBoundsException
+  // O(n): Retrieves the value of the item at the index, counting from the end.
+  // For example, getFromEnd(0) would return the last element in the list.

 boolean includes(T item)
   // O(n): Returns whether or not the item is contained in the list